cytoscape/cytoscape.js/README.md

 ## Authors

-The list of all contributions to Cytoscape.js can be found in the [Contributors](https://github.com/cytoscape/cytoscape.js/graphs/contributors) section on GitHub.
+The list of all code contributions to Cytoscape.js can be found in the [Contributors](https://github.com/cytoscape/cytoscape.js/graphs/contributors) section on GitHub.

 ## Acknowledgements